mostafaism1/cracking_the_coding_interview/Insights.md

    - Collect (i.e. mutable reduction)

 4. Prefer **pure** functions that maps its inputs to outputs with zero side effects whenever possible, even at the cost of performance.

-   (In **most** situations a constant factor increase in time is not be noticeable) (Gains from side-effect free code will more than pay up for the performance hit with better readability, maintainability and extensibility)
+   - In **most** situations a constant factor increase in time is not noticeable.
+   - Gains from side-effect free code will more than pay up for the performance hit with better readability, maintainability and extensibility.
    - Exceptions: in-place algorithms require mutation.

-5.